gkamer8/optimus-prime/notes.md

 Where venv is the name of the virtual environment.

+Install requirements from pip using:
+`python3 -m pip install -r requirements.txt`

 ## Lambda labs:

+For whatever reason, the venv didn't work on lambda labs.
+This appears intentional.

 Lambda cloud instances are available here: https://lambdalabs.com/cloud/dashboard/instances The account is under gkamer@college.harvard.edu